-Vibrant, nourishing, and packed with umami flavors, Thai Vegetable Cauliflower Fried Rice with Cashews comes together with ease and makes a hearty Thai inspired plant based dinner.
-Top it with an optional fried egg or prepared tofu to stretch this main further. vegan + vegetarian + gluten free
+Vibrant, nourishing, and packed with umami flavors, Thai Vegetable Cauliflower Fried Rice with Cashews comes together with ease and makes a hearty Thai inspired vegetarian dinner.
+Top this cauliflower rice stir fry with an optional fried egg or prepared tofu to stretch this main further. vegan + vegetarian + gluten free

 Have you tried cauliflower rice?